Monday 24th June, 2019

 At this time of year Foxgloves are at their peak, standing tall and proud for all to see.
 Fortunately, this makes them easier to spot and remove across your meadows.
 Just 100g of this flower can kill a horse.
 If ingested, symptoms may include contracted pupils, convulsions, distressed breathing and even death within a few hours.

 Perhaps one of the better-known poisonous plants, ragwort grows up to 1m tall and has bright yellow flowers.
 It is usually prevalent on poor quality grazing and spreads rapidly.
 Due to its bitter taste it is usually only eaten by horses when wilted or dried, which is why fields that contain ragwort should never be harvested for hay.
 Ragwort is toxic to the liver and can lead to death when eaten in large quantities.
+Read our blog on how to stop the spread of Ragwort to protect your horse.

 This is a common tree with distinctive red berries, seen in fields across the UK.
 Both the leaves and the berries are highly poisonous to horses, and can cause fatalities if ingested.
 Poisoned horses exhibit a coma-like state.
 If Yew trees are identified in your yard they must be fenced off and/or removed as soon as possible.